27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. Koisi Hostel San Sebastian

-Moving on to Koisi Hostel in the district of El Antiguo, near Ondarreta Beach and Mount Igeldo.
+On to Koisi Hostel, in the El Antiguo district near Ondarreta Beach and Mount Igeldo.

 • the super spacious dorms

-• the neat and hip private rooms (perfect for groups!!)
+• the neat, hip private rooms (perfect for groups)

 Book Koisi Hostel here